sPHENIX-Collaboration/analysis/EMCal-commissioning/emcalHotTowerFinder/readme.txt

+These are the instructions for running the code to generate lists of noisy towers and generate the corresponding CDBTTrees

+Build code:

+mkdir build
+cd build
+$PWD/../src/autogen.sh --prefix=${Whatever you've named your install environment variable}

+head to macros directory

+Directory structure for condor
+     mkdir out out_hadd cdbMaps err err_hadd submission submission_hadd mkdir fileLists log log_hadd output

+cd fileLists

+Create file lists for data of interest

+Create file list of filelists

+ls -1 *.list > fileListofLists.list

+cd ../

+makeSingleFileList.csh

+runHotTowermacroMultistage.csh fileLists/fileListofLists.list sigma

+This will submit a condor job for each segment of each run to be processed individually.
+Then it will hadd the output files after pass 0
+Then it will submit a job per run, which is actually making the bad towers, don't delete the output files from the previous step!
+Then it writes the cdbttrees to the cdbMaps directory.
+These are immediately ready for upload.

+Where sigma is the desired cutoff.
+The code currently employs it symmetrically but it can be asymmetric as well.

 Toweridmacro
 - Takes in a run from the infile (supplied as argument)
 - Iterates through each event (supplied as argument)